 - Confirm this operation by clicking Delete Files.

 If you receive error that there's no cleanmgr, it means that Disk Cleanup is not installed in this server, follow the steps to enable Disk Cleanup on Server 2008.

-After these steps, you'll get some free disk space and Windows Server 2008 Low Disk Space warning will disappear.
+After these steps, you'll get some free disk space and Windows Server 2008 Low Disk Space alert will disappear.
 However, it doesn't mean you've solved this problem completely.
-As I explained above, you'd better add more free space to C drive.
+As I explained above, this alert will pop up again when free space is exhausted, so you'd better increase C drive free space from other partitions.

-In most of servers, there's plenty of free space in other data volume such as D. Then you can shrink this volume with some tool, part of free space will be changed to Unallocated and all files keep intact.
+In most of servers, there's plenty of free space in another data volume such as D. Then you can shrink this volume with some tool, part of free space will be changed to "Unallocated" and all files keep intact.
 Finally, add this Unallocated space to system C drive.
 In this way, Operating System, programs and anything else keep the same with before except partition size.

-If you want to add free space from a nonadjacent partition (such as E:), there's an additional step to move Unallocated space before adding into C drive.
+If you want to add free space from a nonadjacent partition (such as E:), there's an additional step to move Unallocated space next to C drive.

-If you use any types of hardware raid arrays such as RAID 0/1/5/10 or running Server 2008 as virtual machine in VMware/Hyper-V, simply follow the steps in the video above.
+If you use any types of hardware RAID arrays such as RAID 1/5/10 or running Server 2008 as virtual machine in VMware/Hyper-V, simply follow the steps in the video above.
 There's no difference if there's available free space on the same disk.

-If there are no other volumes or no available free space on the same disk, no software can add space from another separated disk.
+If there are no other volumes or no available free space on the same disk, no software can add space from another separate disk.
 In that case, follow the steps:

-When Low Disk Space alert pops up in Windows Server 2008 (R2), try to clean up disk to get some precious free space, to keep the server running in the right way.
+To fix C drive low disk space in Windows Server 2008 (R2), try to clean up disk to get some precious free space.
 If you cannot reclaim plenty of free space, or C drive was created too small, add more free space from other volumes.
-Thanks to the advanced technologies, NIUBI Partition Editor helps accomplish this task fast and safely.
-It also helps you do many other disk partition operations.➤
+As the safest tool, NIUBI Partition Editor helps you accomplish this task fast and safely.
+It also helps you do many other disk partition operations.